 Appeals at the U.S. Court of Appeals for Veterans Claims – Carl represents Veterans in their appeals at the U.S. Court of Appeals for Veterans Claims on a pro bono basis.
 If the case is successful, Carl is paid by the VA through an application for Equal Access to Justice Funds.
 This is at no cost to the Veteran.

 Other Legal Services – Contact Carl if you require other legal services.
-Carl is licensed in the State of Virginia and may be able to provide those services.
+Carl is licensed in the State of Virginia, Missouri, Washington DC, and New York and may be able to provide those services.
 If not, he will attempt to refer you to an attorney who can assist you.